 The 8,988 meat-eaters in our survey were asked the following question:

 - How likely are you to ever adopt a vegan (100% plant-based) diet?

-Respondents answered this questions on a scale from 1 to 5, respectively labeled “Very unlikely” and “Very likely”.
+Respondents answered this question on a scale from 1 to 5, respectively labeled "Very unlikely" and "Very likely".

 Only 16% of meat-eaters consider themselves likely to ever adopt a 100% plant-based diet.

 The average meat-eater in our survey considered the likelihood of adopting a vegan diet to be 2.05 on a scale from 1 to 5.

 Interestingly, we observed a number of differences between our survey respondents.